MehulGoel1/mehul.github.io/_posts/2024-05-05-Routines are a curse.md

 ---
 layout: post
-title: "Stay above your routine, not within it.
-Routines can become a toxin sitting in that innocent tonic bottle you consume from daily."
+title: "Stay above your routine, not in it."
 description: "bio"
 category: musing
 ---

-(I don't have more to add to this)
+(I don't think I have more to add to this)

+Stay above your routine, not within it.
+Routines can become a toxin sitting in that innocuous tonic bottle that you see no harm consuming from daily.